-- 8. Must have either a. or b.: - a.
+- 9. Must have either a, b or c: - a.
 A body weight that can reasonably lead to instability in the absence of intervention as evidenced by one of the following: - i.
 Less than 85% of IBW or a BMI less than 16.5 - ii.
 Greater than 10% decrease in body weight within the last 30 days - iii.
 In children and adolescents, greater than 10% decrease in body weight during a rapid growth cycle - b.
-Persistence or worsening of compensatory eating disorder behaviors despite recent (with the last three months), appropriate therapeutic intervention in a structured eating disorder treatment setting.
+Persistence or worsening of compensatory eating disorder behaviors despite recent (within the last three months), appropriate therapeutic intervention in a structured eating disorder treatment setting.
 If PHP or IOP is contraindicated, documentation of the rationale supporting the contraindication is required.
-One of the following must be present:
+One of the following must be present: - i.

-- i.
 Compensatory behaviors (bingeing, purging, laxative abuse, excessive exercise, etc.) that occur multiple times daily, have caused severe physiological complications that required urgent medical treatment. - ii.
-Compensatory behaviors occur multiple times daily and have failed to respond to treatment at an intensive lower level of care.
+Compensatory behaviors occur multiple times daily and have failed to respond to treatment at an intensive lower level of care. - c.
+Avoidance or restriction of food accompanied by at least one of the following: - i.
+Significant weight loss (or failure to achieve expected weight gain or faltering child's growth) - ii.
+Nutritional deficiency manifested by biomedical complications - iii.
+Dependence upon enteral feeding and/or oral nutrition supplements